hiarindam/document-image-classification-TL-SG/README.md

 </td></tr> </table>

 # Pre-trained Models
 Trained models in this publication have been made available [here](https://drive.google.com/open?id=1oFk0eytDn_M6LmdugI22JUV4nmnO5gIv).
 Please note that all weight matrices are formatted with theano as a background and not tensorflow.
+That also includes theano style input dimension ordering.

 # References
 [1] A. W. Harley, A. Ufkes, and K. G. Derpanis, “Evaluation of deep convolutional nets for document image classification and retrieval,” in _Document Analysis and Recognition (ICDAR), 2015 13th International Conference on_.
 IEEE, 2015, pp. 991–995.<Enter>